403(b) Plan Contribution Limits for Tax Year 2020

 Designated Roth Account

-The annual contribution limit for a Roth 403(b) for tax year 2019 is $19,000, and $25,000 if you're 50 years old or older.
-For tax year 2020, the limits are $19,500 and $26,000.
+The annual contribution limits for a Roth 403(b) for tax years 2020 and 2021 are $19,500 for those younger than age 50 and $26,000 for those age 50 and older.
 If your plan offers a Roth 403(b) option, you can contribute to a traditional, pre-tax 403(b) and a Roth 403(b) in the same year as long as the combined contribution amount doesn't exceed the annual limit.
 You're eligible for a rollover to a Roth IRA at retirement to avoid taking required minimum distributions, but unlike a Roth IRA, there are no income restrictions.

 Differences Between 403(b) and 401(k) Plans

 401(k) and 403(b) plans are more similar than different these days, but this wasn't always the case.
 The Economic Growth and Tax Relief Reconciliation Act of 2001 eliminated previous differences between these two different types of retirement plans.
 However, one special election—referred to as the 15-year rule—is still in effect for 403(b) plans if the employer permits it.
-This special lifetime catch-up provision allows employees with 15 or more years of service with the same employer to contribute an additional $3,000 if the average contributions in previous years didn't exceed $5,000.
+This special lifetime catch-up provision allows employees with 15 or more years of service with the same employer to contribute an additional $3,000.

-Under current rules, this catch-up provision can't exceed $3,000 per year, up to a lifetime maximum of $22,000.
-If both the age 50 and the 15-year catch-up provisions are available, any contributions that exceed the $19,000 annual limit will first be applied using the 15-year rule, followed by the age 50 catch-up.
+Under current rules, this catch-up provision can't exceed $3,000 per year, up to a lifetime maximum of $15,000.
+If both the age 50 and the 15-year catch-up provisions are available, any contributions that exceed the $19,500 annual limit for 2021 and 2020 will first be applied using the 15-year rule, followed by the age 50 catch-up.